Model orthogonalization and Bayesian forecast mixing via Principal Component Analysis: Model orthogonalization

 \section{Model orthogonalization}

 Principal Component Analysis (PCA) ~\cite{jolliffe2002principal} and Singular Value Decomposition (SVD)~\cite{blum_hopcroft_kannan_2020} are two related methods that have become essential tools for data compression, signal processing, data visualization, feature selection, and dimensionality reduction across science and engineering~\cite{brunton2019data}.
-In the past \cite{Clyde1996}, PCA has been specifically applied to model orthogonalization; see also other PCA applications to combining forecasts \cite{Poncela2011,Stock2012}.
+In the past \cite{Clyde1996}, PCA has been specifically applied to model orthogonalization; see also other PCA applications to combining forecasts \cite{Poncela2011,Stock2012}, including a recent application to nuclear mass models~\cite{Wu2024}.

 For the purpose of this work, we will use PCA to identify the first $\PCTotal$ principal components, or directions of maximal variability, across a set of $\ModelTotal$ theoretical mass models ($\PCTotal\leq \ModelTotal$).
 We first consider forecasts of the $\ModelTotal$ different models: $f_k(x_i)$ ($i=1, \dots, n)$, where $n$ is the number of model results.
 For our specific application, these forecasts consist of the $n\sim 600$ computed nuclear binding energies of different even-even nuclei characterized by the number of protons $Z$ and neutrons $N$, i.e., the domain of interest is defined by $x_i= ({Z}_i, {N}_i)$, see Ref.\cite{Neufcourt18-1}.
 We arrange these model results into a matrix $\Xb= (\Xelements)$, where a fixed column represents the forecast of a single model $f_k$ across all $n$ measurements, while a fixed row represents the predictions of all $\ModelTotal$ models on a fixed mass of nucleus $x_i$.
 From this matrix, we construct the centered matrix $\Xbc \equiv (\Xcelements)$,